-A last work \cite{estrade2021} has investigated the applicability of deep CNNs to predict the morphology and composition of both pure and mixed stones.
+A last work~\cite{estrade2022towards} has investigated the applicability of deep CNNs to predict the morphology and composition of both pure and mixed stones.
 The authors made use of a dataset consisting of 347 images of the surface and section of kidney stones acquired with a Olympus URF-V flexible ureteroscope.
 However, it has to be noticed that, in contrast to most works in the recent literature, the authors also investigated the performance of machine learning models trained with a database of images including kidney stones with pure crystalline composition and urinary calculi with several layers with different crystalline composition.
 In order to train and test their models, the authors used image patches with a size of $256 \times 256$ pixels and trained two multi-class classification models based on ResNet-152-V2 (one for surface images and another for section images).
-For kidney stones with a pure crystalline composition, the authors made use of the same dataset as the one used in \cite{martinez2020} (see the fifth row of Table \ref{pworks1}).
-The authors in \cite{estrade2021} expanded the training dataset using data augmentation to make their models more general.
+For kidney stones with a pure crystalline composition, the authors made use of the same dataset as the one used in~\cite{martinez2020towards} (see the fifth row of Table~\ref{pworks1}).
+The authors in~\cite{estrade2022towards} expanded the training dataset using data augmentation to make their models more general.

 A cross-validation was repeated ten times with randomly chosen image combinations for the training and testing steps.
 The full process was also repeated with different random initialization seeds for the deep CNN algorithm.
-Average standard test metrics were reported for each step (i.e., precision, area under the ROC curve (AUROC), specificity, sensitivity, see Table \ref{concordance}).
-Compared to other works in the literature \cite{martinez2020}, the authors in \cite{estrade2021} did not investigate the effect of mixing sections and surface features during the network training, which has shown to improve the overall kidney stones recognition task.
+Average standard test metrics were reported for each step (i.e., precision, area under the ROC curve (AUROC), specificity, sensitivity, see Table~\ref{concordance}).
+Compared to other works in the literature~\cite{martinez2020towards}, the authors in~\cite{estrade2022towards} did not investigate the effect of mixing sections and surface features during the network training, which has shown to improve the overall kidney stones recognition task.

 The best sensitivity was obtained for the type IIIb (uric acid) using surface images (98\% of the IIIb kidney stone images were correctly predicted).
 The most frequently encountered morphology was the Ia type (pure whewellite composition).
 It was correctly predicted in 91\% and 94\% of the cases using surface and section images, respectively.